bitcoin-api/bitcoin-api-full-stack/README.md

 ### About

-This code repository, *Bitcoin-API-Full-Stack*, is a code repository for anybody to have their own Bitcoin and digital currency management technology.
+Bitcoin and digital currency management technology.

 ### Bitcoin Node Servers